Murder of Romona Moore: Sentencing

 On April 11, 2006, Pearson and Hendrix were both sentenced to life in prison without the possibility of parole.
-They received an additional 22 years for their attacks in the court while seeking escape.
+The two men received an additional 22 years for their attacks in the court while seeking escape.

 Lawsuit against NYPD

 As Moore's family awaited sentencing of the convicted defendants, their daughter's case was superseded by media attention related to the announcement of a grand jury indictment across the street in another courtroom in the abduction and murder of Imette St. Guillen, a graduate student at John Jay College of Criminal Justice who had lived on the Upper West Side.
 She had also been tortured and raped before her death.

 Moore's family felt that in 2003, when their daughter disappeared, neither the police nor the press took her case seriously.
-They did not search as hard for her as for Svetlana Aronov, a white female who worked as a rare art book dealer and who had disappeared in Manhattan at about the same time.
-Nor did they have a press conference to call attention to the honor student's disappearance.
+They did not search as hard for her as for Svetlana Aronov, a white female who worked as a rare art book dealer and who had disappeared in Manhattan at about the same time, nor did they have a press conference to call attention to the honor student's disappearance.
 The Moore relatives initially had posted fliers in their neighborhood when the police declined to open an investigation, saying that sometimes young people took off for a few days.
 It turned out that Moore was still alive and subject to torture when the police closed her case.
 The police have said that circumstances in the Moore and Aronov cases were different.

 Following the conclusion of the trial of the murderers of her daughter, on April 3, 2008, Moore's mother Elle Carmichael filed a federal lawsuit against the NYPD, alleging that they did not take sufficient action in cases of missing black women and girls.
 The historic racial-bias lawsuit was cleared for trial by Brooklyn Federal District Judge Nina Gershon.

 Carmichael is claiming that NYPD "used a double standard" by not mounting a vigorous search for Moore while "aggressively pursuing the disappearance of white women."
 The police at the 67th Precinct had rejected Carmichael's initial request to search for her daughter by saying that "she was probably off with a boyfriend."
 Carmichael contrasted the NYPD's actions in failing to investigate the disappearance of her daughter with their pursuit of evidence in the case of Svetlana Aronov, a white woman.
 City Attorney Robyn Pullio indicated that she was looking forward to a hearing in this case so that all facts could be heard.

 In August 2014, Federal District Judge Nina Gershon dismissed Carmichael's bias case, ruling that there was no evidence to show there was "a widespread, racially-motivated practice within the NYPD of delays in listing minorities missing or investigating the circumstances."
 She acknowledged there could be differences among specific cases, but said systemic bias was not shown.